louismarcel90/OpsPilot-AI/README.md

 ---

-## 3. 🧪 What This Project Demonstrates
+## 3. 🧪 What OpsPilot AI Demonstrates

 - System design shaped by explicit risk assessment, constraints, and long-term trade-offs